API

 • debug - enable debug mode.
 See Debugging for details.

-• http_server - enable built-in HTTP server.
-If enabled, local files will be served using a local HTTP server on a random port.
+• http_server - enable built-in HTTP server for absolute local paths.
+For relative paths HTTP server is started automatically and cannot be disabled.
 For each window, a separate HTTP server is spawned.
 This option is ignored for non-local URLs.

 • http_port - specify a port number for the HTTP server.
 By default port is randomized.